Updated on: 17 Jan 2020.

 Effect of Sweep Account in My Saving Account (Sweep Account in SBI)

 Look at account details of FD generated due to the auto sweep facility.
-You can clearly see that an interest rate is 6.75% which is 2.75% more than saving account interest rate ( 4% in SBI).
+You can clearly see that an interest rate is 6.75% which is 2.75% more than savings account interest rate ( 3.5% in SBI).

 The default tenure of FD in SBI is 1 year.
 The tenure can be varied with different banks.